limitlessloop/vets.gov-status/scripts/README.md

 ## Overview

-These scripts automate updating the data that powers the charts for the scorecard.
-They pull data from Google Analytics, Prometheus, and ID.me to provide updates.
+These scripts automate updating the data that powers the charts for the dashboard.
+They pull data from Google Analytics and Foresee to provide updates.

 ## Running the scripts

 The scripts are separated into subdirectories for each data source.
-Inside each is a simple shell script called `update.sh` that will run the script and move the updated data into the `_data` directory.
+Inside each is a simple shell script called `fetch-data.sh` that will run the script and move the updated data into the `data` directory.

->The Google Analytics needs a `serviceaccount.p12` file, which is a Google Service Account with access to the Google Analytics account.
+> The Google Analytics needs a `serviceaccount.json` file, which is a Google Service Account with access to the Google
+> Analytics account.
 There are instructions at https://developers.google.com/identity/protocols/OAuth2ServiceAccount on getting that setup.
->
->The Prometheus script expects access to Prometheus (via SOCKS), and the addresses of both the environment-specific and utility prometheus instance API endpoints, defined as `PROMETHEUS_API_SITE` and `PROMETHEUS_API_UTILITY` environment variables.
-This will change when running of the scripts is moved to Jenkins (which has direct access to the Prometheus endpoints).

 ### System requirements

-You'll need Python >= 3.5 (tested on Python 3.5.2) and pip.
+You'll need Python >= 3.6 (tested on Python 3.6.8) and pip.

-The update shell scripts create virtual environments that install all other necessary dependencies.

 ## Configuration